-Stage 1 - Initial Warning Letter issued by the school with Flowchart and Information for Parents enclosed.
+Stage 2 - Initial Warning Letter issued by the school with Flowchart and Information for Parents enclosed.

-Stage 2 - Attendance Panel Meeting held by the school with Support Plan / Parenting Contract, attendance targets and recommendations agreed as an outcome.
+Stage 3 - Attendance Panel Meeting held by the school with Support Plan / Parenting Contract, attendance targets and recommendations agreed as an outcome.

-Stage 3 - PACE Formal Caution Interview / LA Panel meeting arranged by the Local Authority's Attendance and Enforcement officer following consultation with relevant parties.
+Stage 4 - PACE Formal Caution Interview / LA Panel meeting arranged by the Local Authority's Attendance and Enforcement officer following consultation with relevant parties.
 The parent and a senior member of school staff will be present and the interview and subsequent Panel Meeting will be chaired by the Attendance and Enforcement Officer for the area.

-The NYCC Code of Conduct states that schools or North Yorkshire County Council will issue a Penalty Notice for any unauthorised absence where the pupil has been:

-Unless the issuing of a Penalty Notice would conflict with other intervention strategies in place or other sanctions already being processed.
+The NYCC Code of Conduct states that schools or North Yorkshire County Council will issue a Penalty Notice for any unauthorised absence unless the issuing of a Penalty Notice would conflict with other intervention strategies in place or other sanctions already being processed.